 They are becoming very popular for uses known as the four Ds: Dull, Dirty, Dangerous and Difficult task, their small size and stability allow them to be maneuvered into places where it isn’t practical or safe to put a person.

 One of my favorite uses is that of infrastructure inspections, this includes Roads, Bridges, cell towers, power and pipeline inspections just to name a few.

 Here’s a great example, There are roughly 4 million miles of highways crisscrossing the United States.
-Using drones for inspecting roads and bridges would help keep the highways safe, while at the same time alerting officials to traffic jams and accidents.
-As solar and wind power become more popular, Drones are the perfect solution.
+Using drones for inspecting roads and bridges would help keep the highways safe.
+As solar and wind power become more popular, Drones are the perfect solution for inspecting these structures.

 Want to know more about how Drones are being used, See the Top 12 non-military uses for Drones.